j4konen/dynamo/README.md

 # Dynamo
 Interface for creating DNS records on your own website.
-Currently works just with Namecheap.
+Currently works just with Cloudflare.